johannburkard/UUID/README.md

 A UUID (or GUID) is a unique identifier that can be created whithout a central authority.
 UUIDs can be used if a sequence number is not good enough.
 This implementation is thread safe and very fast.

 UUID generates version 1 UUIDs that contain the the MAC address of a network card.
-To obtain it, the following commands are invoked and their respective output parsed:

-* Microsoft Windows
-    * ipconfig /all
-* Solaris
-    * arp `uname -n`
-* Mac OS X, Linux, BSD, other Unices
-    * ifconfig -a
-* HP-UX
-    * /usr/sbin/lanscan
-* Solaris 11
-    * dladm show-phys -m

 UUID is licensed under the MIT License (OSI certified).